insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

 These Go modules I will use for the next step.

-## 3. Implement a controller logic with the generated code and client-go library
+## 3. Implement a CRD operator with the generated code and client-go library

+Here I implement a CRD operator (i.e. creates a CRD type and object, gets CRD objects, and watches the changes of CRD objects).

 ### Register a CRD programatically